 After the deceased’s obligations have been met and the remaining amounts have been distributed to the intended heirs, or those set forth by law should a will be absent, the probate is deemed closed.

 Because of its complexity and sensitivity, it is easy for a Fort Collins probate case to get quite confusing.
-A knowledgeable attorney’s assistance can help iron out the wrinkles and swiftly and effectively overcome the process.
+A knowledgeable estate planning and probate lawyer’s assistance can help iron out the wrinkles and swiftly and effectively overcome the process.

 Is Probate Always Required?